 We look at the biomechanics of movement dynamically, rather than in isolation, and that is the very key to movement.
 It starts with the most primitive form of diaphragmatic breathing.
 From there, the body can sustain and develop the most optimal strain to achieve the highest efficiency rate.
 MOTUS’ understanding of how our body is made up and how each chain is integrated into every movement is crucial to our clients success.

-TRUSTED BY PROFESSIONAL ATHLETES.
+MOTUS: TRUSTED BY PROFESSIONAL ATHLETES

 Keep them in the game, not in rehab.

 Our clients perform at the highest levels and come from a wide range of disciplines.
 MOTUS has become trusted amongst students, fitness lovers, weekend warriors and professional athletes because of the sense of ownership we take over each and every one of our clients.
-They become a part of our team and we work with them not only to get them back in the game as quickly as possible, but to ensure that the pain does not return down the line.
+They become a part of MOTUS team and we work with them not only to get them back in the game as quickly as possible, but to ensure that the pain does not return down the line.

-The less we see our clients, the better we’ve done our job.
+We, at MOTUS, believe; the less we see our clients, the better we’ve done our job.

 Oklahoma City Thunder